pvlib/pvlib-python/docs/sphinx/source/contributing/style_guide.rst

         """
         return "None"

-A preview on how this would render in the documentation can be seen in the following file: :download:`Example docstring<../_images/example_function_screenshot.png>`.
+A preview of how this docstring would render in the documentation can be seen in the following file: :download:`Example docstring<../_images/example_function_screenshot.png>`.

 Remember that to show the docstring in the documentation, you must list